caduzeraa/canoe-devops-challenge/README.md

 - Service and tasks will be deployed on private subnets, running on Fargate;
 - ECR images used as source for the service deployments;
 - ECS service output to Cloudwatch;

-NOTE: I didn't added the HTTPS listener, as it would require an ACM, but the HTTP listener is set to redirect to HTTPS;

 ### Terraform-docs